Smolations/more-dash-docsets/README.md

 **docs** - This is the RDoc-generated documentation for the Dash class.

 **docsets** - This is where each docset is created.
 I add them to Dash directly from this folder.
 The benefit here is that Dash seems to hold a reference to each docset in near-real-time, so as new docsets overwrite old ones, Dash updates automatically.
+The icon is unfortunately not updated if one is added after you've already imported an icon-less docset.
+You should also be sure to un-disclose the docset in Dash and choose another before re-generation.
+Otherwise, it's very possible that sqlite will complain that the database is locked when the generator attempts to insert entries.

 **generators** - The home of the Dash class and each generation script.